CUBRID/cubrid-manual/en/intro.rst

 *   JDBC: A standard API used to create database applications in Java.
 *   ODBC: A standard API used to create database applications on Windows.
 ODBC driver is written based on CCI library.
 *   OLE DB: An API used to create COM-based database applications on Windows.
 OLE DB provider is written based on CCI library.
-*   PHP: CUBIRD provides a PHP interface module to create database applications in the PHP environment.
+*   PHP: CUBRID provides a PHP interface module to create database applications in the PHP environment.
 PHP driver is written based on CCI library.
 *   CCI: CCI is a C language interface provided by CUBRID.
 The interface module is provided as a C library.

 All interface modules access the database server through the broker.
 The broker is a middleware that allows various application clients to connect to the database server.
 When it receives a request from an interface module, it calls a native C API provided by the database server's client library.